 Nevertheless, if you are prepared for what to expect, Milan will not disappoint you.
 Therefore, let me guide you to the city’s most important art venues – and beyond.

 Yes, I’ve travelled the seven seas – at least metaphorically – yet never made it to Greece.
-Which is ironic since basically all of Greece is located on the seaside: with 13,676 kilometers of coastline – that’s roughly the little something of 8,498 miles – and 3054 islands and islets, Poseidon definitely is boss.
+This is ironic since basically all of Greece is located on the seaside.
+With 13,676 kilometers of coastline – that’s roughly the little something of 8,498 miles – and 3054 islands and islets, Poseidon definitely is boss.

-Not the only amazing facts: Next to Golgota and the Capitol, the Acropolis in Athens is one of the hills on which Europe was founded.
-Therefore, there is no excuse for having not yet visited the cradle of our civilization.
+Not the only amazing facts.
+Next to Golgota and the Capitol, the Acropolis is one of the hills on which Europe was founded.
+So there is no excuse that I haven’t visited the cradle of our civilization before.

-So as we got nearer to Christmas and the holy days became holidays, the question of where to spend them was quickly answered: Athens – for the first time.
+So as we got nearer to Christmas and the holy days became holidays, the question of where I would spend them was quickly answered.
+Athens – for the first time.

 Estonia’s capital Tallinn cannot be described with a handful of corny attributes and some stock catchphrases.